Key Stats for the Hillockburn Trail - 516

 This is an easy to get to trail and a good half day romp.
-The trail is becoming increasingly damaged by illegal ATV and motorcycle use.
-Much shooting in the area on weekends.
+The trail suffered significant damage in the recent fires.
+Much shooting in the area on weekends and the trailhead has had a lot of illegal shooting activity in the past.
+No shooting signs have been posted.

-There is no sign at the trailhead.
+There may be a sign at the trailhead (if no one has shot it to pieces).
 Once you enter the National Forest you climb the ridge, descend into a saddle and cross over to the other side of the ridge.
 At this point start climbing again about a hundred yards and there will be a parking area on the left.
 An abandoned spur road on your right as you pull in is the start of the trail.

 The trailhead is usually accessible all year.
 If there is a little snow you will soon be out of it as this trail descends to the South Fork of the Clackamas.